 The use of cell phones or any device capable of capturing images is strictly prohibited in locker rooms or restroom areas while at school or at a school-related or school-sponsored event.

-If a student uses a telecommunications device without authorization during the school day, the device will be confiscated.
+If a student uses a telecommunications device without authorization during the school day, the parent will be required to pick-up the device.
+Second and subsequent unauthorized use of a telecommunications device, may result in disciplinary action.